 HAGENS BERMAN, NATIONAL TRIAL ATTORNEYS, Encourages LivePerson (LPSN) Investors with Substantial Losses to Contact Firm’s Attorneys, Securities Fraud Class Action Pending

-/EIN News/ -- SAN FRANCISCO, May 15, 2023 (GLOBE NEWSWIRE) -- SAN FRANCISCO - Hagens Berman urges LivePerson, Inc. (NASDAQ: LPSN) investors who suffered substantial losses to submit your losses now.
+/EIN News/ -- SAN FRANCISCO, May 22, 2023 (GLOBE NEWSWIRE) -- Hagens Berman urges LivePerson, Inc. (NASDAQ: LPSN) investors who suffered substantial losses to submit your losses now.

 Class Period: May 10, 2022 – March 16, 2023